 As a principle, the company does not provide any personal loans or guarantees to members of the Executive Board, managers or any other employees.
 The Group has the usual indemnity and insurance arrangements in relation to normal company business, and these arrangements cover members of the Supervisory Board, Executive Board, managers and other employees.

-The Code’s principles and best practice provisions relating to conflicts of interest are adhered to.
 Any form or appearance of conflicting interests between the company and members of the Executive Board must be avoided.
 Decisions to enter into transactions that might lead to a conflict of interest on the part of a member of the Executive Board and that are of material importance to the company and/or the Executive Board member in question must be approved by the Supervisory Board.
 The Executive Board’s rules set out in detail what action should be taken in the event of possible conflicts of interest.
 These rules govern such matters as what situations might constitute conflicts of interest, the manner in which members of the Executive Board are to report conflicts of interest, the withdrawal of the Executive Board member concerned during participation in discussions and in relevant decisions and the Supervisory Board’s approval procedure.

 The duty of the Supervisory Board is to supervise the Executive Board’s policies and the general affairs of the company and its affiliated enterprise.
 The role of the Supervisory Board is also to assist the Executive Board by providing advice.
 As the Executive Board, the Supervisory Board is guided by the interests of the company and the related enterprise, weighing the justifiable interests of the various stakeholders against each other.
 The Supervisory Board also takes into account corporate social responsibility issues in its assessments.
 The principles and best practice provisions relating to the Supervisory Board are adhered to.

-The agenda for Supervisory Board meetings also includes subjects such as major investments (both regarding acquisitions and disposals as well as fixed assets), management development, human resources, corporate social responsibility issues that are relevant for the company, the relationship with shareholders, the dividend proposal, interim statements and half-yearly reports, the auditor’s report, the independent auditor’s management letter and follow-up actions to that management letter, setting the operational plan with the operational and financial goals for the next financial year (set once a year) and approval of the strategy and the related parameter conditions (every third year).
+The agenda for Supervisory Board meetings also includes subjects such as major investments (both regarding acquisitions and disposals as well as fixed assets), management development, human resources, corporate social responsibility issues that are relevant for the company, the relationship with shareholders, the dividend proposal, interim statements and half-yearly reports, the independent auditor’s report, the independent auditor’s management letter and follow-up actions to that management letter, setting the operational plan with the operational and financial goals for the next financial year (set once a year) and approval of the strategy and the related parameter conditions (every third year).

 At least once a year, the Supervisory Board discusses the strategy and the principal risks connected to the business, the Executive Board’s assessment of the organisation and operation of the internal risk management and control systems, as well as any significant changes to those systems.
 A statement that these discussions have taken place is included in the report by the Supervisory Board.
 The Supervisory Board is subject to a set of rules laying down the details of how it operates and its relationship with the Executive Board, the shareholders and the Central Works Council.
 The Supervisory Board’s rules can be found on the company’s website.

 The Supervisory Board shall consist of at least five members.
 The Supervisory Board currently consists of six members, which is a number that the Supervisory Board considers appropriate in today’s circumstances, especially given the size and international nature of the Group.
-The members of the Supervisory Board are appointed by the General Meeting on the recommendation of the Supervisory Board, which recommendation is being made on the basis of the profile.
-The General Meeting and the Works Council are entitled to recommend candidates for inclusion in the proposal made by the Supervisory Board.
+The members of the Supervisory Board are appointed by the Annual General Meeting on the recommendation of the Supervisory Board, which recommendation is being made on the basis of the profile.
+The Annual General Meeting and the Works Council are entitled to recommend candidates for inclusion in the proposal made by the Supervisory Board.

-The General Meeting can reject candidates put forward by the Supervisory Board, in which case the Supervisory Board must draw up a new proposal.
-The Works Council has an extended right of recommendation in respect of one third of the membership of the Supervisory Board.
+The Annual General Meeting can reject candidates put forward by the Supervisory Board, in which case the Supervisory Board must draw up a new proposal.
+The Central Works Council has an extended right of recommendation in respect of one third of the membership of the Supervisory Board.
 If the Supervisory Board rejects the recommended candidate or candidates, the Board and the Works Council consult with each other and the Works Council will make a new recommendation.
 If the Supervisory Board and the Works Council fail to reach agreement, then the matter is submitted to the Enterprise Chamber of the Amsterdam Court of Appeal for a ruling.
-If the Supervisory Board adopts the Works Council’s recommendation, the General Meeting may still reject it.
+If the Supervisory Board adopts the Works Council’s recommendation, the Annual General Meeting may still reject it.
 The General Meeting may dismiss the entire Supervisory Board once the Works Council has had the opportunity to give its opinion.
 The General Meeting determines the Supervisory Board members’ remuneration.
 In relation to the independence of Supervisory Board members, as detailed in best practice provision III.2.1, all of the current members of the Supervisory Board qualify as being independent in accordance with the meaning of the Code.

 The members of the Supervisory Board must have the experience needed to perform well in a large multinational construction company.
 Each member must be capable of assessing the main aspects of the overall policy and of behaving in a critical and independent manner with regard to the other members of the Supervisory Board and the members of the Executive Board.
 The members of the Supervisory Board must carry out the tasks of the Supervisory Board as specified by law and by the company’s Articles of Association and they must be capable of giving the Executive Board solicited and unsolicited advice.